-The most prestigious circuit of Mountain Bike Downhill and Enduro in the world arrives at La Thuile in Valle d'Aosta!
-Get ready to experience the historic double appointment with the UCI Mountain Bike Downhill and Enduro World Cup scheduled from 3 to 6 July 2025.
+The most prestigious Downhill and Enduro MTB circuit in the world is coming to La Thuile in the Aosta Valley!
+Get ready for the historic double round of the UCI Mountain Bike Downhill and Enduro World Cup, taking place from July 3 to 6, 2025.

-La Thuile and the whole of Aosta Valley will welcome the best specialists in both Downhill and Enduro ready to battle until the last descent.
+La Thuile and the entire Aosta Valley will welcome the world’s top riders in both Downhill and Enduro, ready to battle it out until the final descent.

 The 2025 UCI Mountain Bike Downhill and Enduro World Cup – La Thuile Valle d’Aosta is an unmissable event!

-In particular, it is the fifth stage 2025 of the UCI Downhill circuit and the sixth stage of the UCI Enduro circuit.
+It will feature the fifth round of the 2025 UCI Downhill circuit and the sixth round of the UCI Enduro circuit.

 Are you passionate about sports events, especially Mountain Biking?
 Would you like to be part of an unforgettable experience during four thrilling days of Enduro and Downhill World Cup races?
 We're looking for motivated, dynamic volunteers ready to work as a team!
 Here’s some useful information for those interested in joining our crew.